Homer Plessy: Early life and historical context

-There is some dispute over Plessy's date of birth.
-He may have been born in 1862, or he may have been born under the name Homère Patris Plessy on March 17, 1863.
+Plessy may have been born in 1858, 1862, or on March 17, 1863, under the name Homère Patris Plessy.
 He was the second of two children in a French-speaking Creole family in New Orleans, Louisiana.
 Later documents give his name as Homer Adolph Plessy or Homère Adolphe Plessy.
 His father, a carpenter named Joseph Adolphe Plessy, and his mother, a seamstress named Rosa Debergue, were both mixed-race free people of color.
 Homer's paternal grandfather, Germain Plessy was a white Frenchman born in Bordeaux circa 1777.
-Germain Plessy lived in the French Saint-Domingue colony, before moving to New Orleans during the 1790s as part of a group of thousands of expatriates who fled the Haitian Revolution.
-Under the plaçage system practiced in French Caribbean colonies, Germain Plessy later lived in a civil union with Catherine Mathieu, a free woman of color of French and African ancestry, and they had eight children.
+Germain Plessy lived in the French Saint-Domingue colony, before moving to New Orleans during the 1790s as part of a group of thousands of European settlers who fled the Haitian Revolution.
+Germain Plessy later lived with Catherine Mathieu, a free woman of color of French and African ancestry, and they had eight children.
 According to pre-Civil War records, Homer's maternal grandparents were both of African descent or mixed race.
 Many of Homer's ancestors and relatives were property-owning tradesmen, including blacksmiths, carpenters, and shoemakers.

 Joseph Adolphe Plessy died in 1869.
 Two years later in 1871, Homer's mother married Victor M. Dupart, a clerk for the U.S. Postal Service who supplemented his income by working as a shoemaker.
 Dupart had six children from a previous marriage; in addition to bringing Homer and his sister Ida to the marriage, Plessy's mother had one child with Dupart.
 Plessy's stepfather was politically engaged, having paid poll taxes in 1869 and 1870 in order to vote.
 He also joined the Unification Movement of 1873, a civil rights movement promoting political equality, racial unity, and an end to discrimination in Reconstruction-era Louisiana.